QuintenvdVijver/Ontology-Augmented-Prompt-Engineering/README.md

 ## Before running the code
 - Set up environment:
   - Set up your Google Collab (or something similar) with Python 3.10
-  - run `pip install -r requirements.txt` in your terminal
+  - Run `pip install -r requirements.txt` in your terminal
--
+- Set up data:
+  - The data and ontologies can be found at `Data/Raw SemEval data` & `Data/Domain ontologies`
+  - Use the `full_ontology_verbalization.py` file to verbalize the ontologies

+## Training and validating process